-For example, a sole trader is the simplest set-up and the proprietor gets to keep all of the profits.
+A sole trader is the simplest set-up and the proprietor gets to keep all of the profits.
 However, he or she is also liable for all of the business debts.
 The sole trader is taxed on his or her total income after deducting his or her personal allowances - the profits of the business are not taxed separately but form part of the sole trader's taxable income, together with income from other sources, such as any employment or investment income.
 A sole trader must also pay Class 4 National Insurance contributions (NICs) if their profits exceed the lower profits limit.

 A limited company is more complicated to set up and administer, but the shareholders' liability is limited to the amount of capital that they own - a major plus.
 The company is taxed in its own right, and any profits that are extracted from the company will be taxed on the recipients.
 The tax www.taxinsider.co.uk Chapter 1 position of the company is separate from that of the individual shareholders.
 The company must file annual accounts and an annual confirmation statement at Companies House.
 They must also comply with obligations regarding their registered office address and the provision of an email address.
 Being a director of a limited company also confers certain statutory duties.
+Identification verification procedures are also to be phased in from Spring 2025, and anyone running, owning or controlling a company will need to verify their identity.